+3.1 The following guidance describes the assessment process for potential noise and vibration impacts arising out of road projects involving new construction, improvements, operation and maintenance.
+Methods are provided in Annex 1 which should be used to predict the potential noise and vibration impact of proposed road projects.

+3.2 The general principle of DMRB Volume 11 Section 2 allocates an assessment method according to risk and the assessment of noise and vibration impacts follows the same process.
+This process uses three levels of assessment:

+- i) scoping;

+- ii) simple;

+- iii) detailed.

+3.3 The assessment approach has been designed to be proportionate, consequently the level of assessment will depend upon the potential for impacts to occur, and this will in turn depend upon the scale of the proposed road project, the site and local circumstances, and the location of sensitive receptors.
+This approach can be equally applied to all road projects, including new construction, improvement and maintenance.

+3.4 A key part of the process is to be able to conclude when either no effects will occur or the level of assessment is sufficient for the effect to be understood.
+Therefore the process includes several exits points when these points have been reached to avoid unnecessary effort.

-- 3.1 The following guidance describes the assessment process for potential noise and vibration impacts arising out of road projects involving new construction, improvements, operation and maintenance.
-Methods are provided in Annex 1 which should be used to predict the potential impact of proposed road projects. - 3.2 The general principle of DMRB Volume 11 Section 2 allocates an assessment method according to risk and the assessment of noise and vibration impacts follows the same process.
-This process uses three levels of assessment: - i) scoping; - ii) simple; - iii) detailed. - The level of assessment reached will depend upon the potential for impacts to occur, and this will in turn depend upon the scale of the proposed road project, the site and local circumstances, and the location of sensitive receptors.
-Determining the appropriate level of assessment is dependant upon threshold criteria being met.
-The threshold criteria used for traffic noise is a permanent change in magnitude of 1 dB(A) in the short term (i.e. on opening) or a 3 dB(A) change in the long term (i.e. between opening and future assessment year).
-These noise changes should also apply for the consideration of nighttime noise impacts but only where an Lnight,outside greater than 55 dB is predicted in any scenario.
-The threshold criterion for traffic induced vibration is a PPV rise to above a level of 0.3 mm/s, or an existing level above 0.3 mm/s is predicted to increase. - 3.4 A Simple Assessment would normally be appropriate where sensitive receptors are present but neither of the threshold values (i.e. noise and vibration) are expected to be exceeded.
-A Detailed Assessment would be appropriate in situations where sensitive receptors are present and either or both of the threshold values are expected to be exceeded, for example where a new road is proposed.
-Where a Simple Assessment demonstrates that either or both threshold values are expected to be exceeded it will be appropriate to move to a Detailed Assessment.
+3.5 Determining the appropriate level of assessment is dependent upon threshold criteria being met.
+The threshold criteria used for traffic noise assessment during the day is a permanent change in magnitude of 1 dB $L{A10,18h}$ in the short term (i.e. on opening) or a 3 dB $L{A10,18h}$ change in the long term (typically 15 years after project opening).
+For night time noise impacts, the threshold criterion of a 3 dB $L{night,outside}$ noise change in the long term should also apply but only where an $L{night,outside}$ greater than 55 dB is predicted in any scenario.
+The threshold criterion for traffic induced vibration is a PPV rise to above a level of 0.3 mm/s, or an existing level above 0.3 mm/s is predicted to increase.

+3.6 A Simple Assessment would normally be appropriate where it is not expected or it is not clear that the threshold values will be exceeded at any sensitive receptor.
+A Detailed Assessment would be appropriate in situations where sensitive receptors are present and any of the threshold values are expected to be exceeded, for example where a new road is proposed.
+Where a Simple Assessment demonstrates that any of the threshold values are expected to be exceeded it will be appropriate to move to a Detailed Assessment.